hashicorp/vault/website/source/guides/operations/disaster-recovery.html.md

      }
     ```

-    This operation must be executed by the each unseal key holders.
-Once the
+    This operation must be executed by each unseal key holder.
+Once the quorum
-    quorum has been reached, the output contains the encoded DR operation token
+    has been reached, the output contains the encoded DR operation token
     (`encoded_token`).

     **Example:**